nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 optional `ModuleTitle`.
 Here are the ways in which different classes in the Model component interact with `Module`:
 - A `UniqueModuleList` represents the list of `Module` objects.
-- The list of modules are stored in the `AddressBook` class.
+- The list of modules is stored in the `AddressBook` class.
 - The `ModelManager` class stores the `AddressBook` containing the list of unfiltered `Module` objects, and a separate instance variable storing the list of filtered `Module` objects.